FOR DECADES, OUR TEAM OF LIFE INSURANCE LAWYERS HAVE HELPED NC RESIDENTS RECEIVE THE LIFE INSURANCE BENEFITS THEY ARE OWED.

 As long as a policyholder pays premiums, the life insurance company provides coverage.
 If the policyholder fails to pay premiums, coverage lapses.

 That’s not the end of the story.
 In many instances, further investigation shows that the lapse in coverage was not the policyholder’s fault.
 For example, the life insurance company may have failed to send the policyholder the required notices of lapse, or the policyholder’s employer failed to provide conversion documents or otherwise did not administer the group life insurance coverage properly.
-Our experienced life insurance lawyers have gotten many clients paid under these circumstances.
+Our experienced life insurance attorneys have gotten many clients paid under these circumstances.

 Death Due to Policy Exclusion